ceva24/ceva24.dev/posts/grails-layout-parameters.md

 date: "2015-08-29"
 ---

-In order to pass variables to normal Grails views or templates the model parameter is used, as in:
+In order to pass variables to normal Grails views or templates the `model` parameter is used, which is a `Map` that contains all values you want to make available to the view:

 ```java
 <g:render template="cart/checkout" model="${[contents: contents]}"></g:render>